 - Educational Administration

 The Department of Educational Leadership offers Master of Education, and Doctor of Education degrees in Educational Administration as well as professional certification programs for principals and superintendents.
 These differentiated programs prepare students for careers as elementary and secondary school principals, administrators of curriculum and instruction, school business administrators, school superintendents and personnel administrators.
 Graduates of the doctoral program typically pursue careers as college teachers of educational administration or as administrators in public schools.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in educational administration.

 Students wishing to seek a Master's Degree with Principal Certification must first apply to the Principal Certification Program before making application to the EDAD Master's Program.